mastraa/COMPFAT/README.rst

 infinite it's like 99/-99

 R finding:
-If wanted R is not available in group there are two case: there is the material group with R=-1 and you can apply Haigh method there is a group with casual R so we consider that sa-sm curve is rect, we find m and q.
+If wanted R is not available in group there are two case (R_method and interpolation): there is a group with casual R so we consider that sa-sm curve is rect, we find m and q, the second point to obtain the rect is (sR,0).
+We find the intersection (sm,sa)*. the other method interpolate the nearest group with lower and higher R to obtain (sm,sa)*.
-Now Haigh method use Haigh formula
+When we know * point we have smax* that is assumed to be egual to smax=sm+sa with sm of our block.

-R method use the intersection of R_curve and Haigh sa-sm diagram to find smax, using applied sm we can find sa for our case. (at the moment not available)
+Interpolation method seems to be the best way, but sometimes a group with higher sm has an higher fatigue ratio and the slope of the Haigh modified curve become positive.
+We suggest to check the groups before deciding.

 GUI features